-- Sebastian from the anime version Black Butler can do absolutely anything that Ciel orders him to but he tends to do considerably more than is actually necessary.
-When ordered to win a ice sculpting contest he buildings Noah's ark and designs it so that the top will split open to reveal another statue inside of it that consists of dozens of animals.
+- Sebastian from the anime version of Black Butler can do absolutely anything that Ciel orders him to but he tends to do considerably more than is actually necessary.
+When ordered to win an ice sculpting contest, he builds Noah's Ark and designs it so that the top will split open to reveal another statue inside of it that consists of dozens of animals.
 Then when ordered to retrieve a stolen diamond he defeats the thieves while winning an ice skating contest that wasn't even happening and ends it by sailing through the broken on the statue of Noah's ark he made earlier.

 - GaoGaiGar, at least until the Primevals arrive.

-- Jormungand: Koko's Badass Crew usually demolish their foes in clever, badass ways, which only serves to make the two times they're genuinely challenged all the more stark.
+- Jormungand: Koko's Badass Crew usually demolish their foes in clever ways, which only serves to make the two times they're genuinely challenged all the more stark.

-- Superhero comics usually make the inevitability of the hero's victory interesting by shifting tension away from winning or losing, and focusing on other problems.
-DC heroes tend to get a lot of suspense and drama out of whether or not they will manage save everyone in the villain's path (they often don't succeed, which leads to angst), while Marvel heroes often have personal beefs with their villains and the drama stems more from their relationship with the villain and the emotional issues that get brought up during the fight.
+- In modern times, superhero comics usually make the inevitability of the hero's victory interesting by shifting tension away from winning or losing, and focusing on other problems.
+DC heroes tend to get a lot of suspense and drama out of whether or not they will manage to save everyone in the villain's path (they often don't succeed, which leads to angst), while Marvel heroes often have personal beefs with their villains and the drama stems more from their relationship with the villain and the emotional issues that get brought up during the fight.

 - The Metabarons are all this, starting with Aghnar.
 They are able to win against impossible odds, especially when Aghora slaughters an entire universe in a mirror dimension.
 The dramatic tension of the series comes largely from the horrible tragedy that continuously befalls the Metabaron clan.

 - The Spectre is a perfect example of this trope.
-Being one of the most powerful beings in the DC Universe (he's essentially the God of Revenge) there's not really anything that can threaten him.
+Being one of the most powerful beings in the DC Universe (he's essentially the God of Revenge (or, more literally, the Revenge of God)) there's not really anything that can threaten him.
 Sometimes his comics have him pass judgment on morally ambiguous situations and draw suspense from the question of what his final decision will be, and there are other times when he gets de-powered so he can succumb to The Worf Effect.
 For the most part, though, The Spectre comics are all about watching the title character brutally dispatch horrible people.

-- The Agents in Akatsuki Kitten: Phoenix Corporation Overhaul.
+- Akatsuki Kitten: Phoenix Corporation Overhaul: The Agents.
 They were designed with the idea of God Mode Sues in mind, and despite rarely shown fighting, are strong enough to knock all of Akatsuki off their feet.
 The fun parts come at times like an omake that involved an agent going to the Harry Potter dimension, and killing a few Death Eaters by making their blood explode, as well as the "Dancing Hitler" incident.
 Despite the author's expectations (and occasionally, it's hinted, her hopes) that the characters would be controversial and hated, the characters come across as individual and amusing enough that they're actually fairly popular among the readers.

-- Though the fic does make efforts to avoid making him too invincible, Ben in Fate Stay Night Ultimate Master has moments of this.
-The most famous exemple being when he litterally quashes Berserker as Way Big, which turns into such a Crowning Moment of Funny and Awesome at the same time that it doesn't really bother you.
+- Though the fic does make efforts to avoid making him too invincible, Ben in Fate/Stay Night: Ultimate Master has moments of this.
+The most famous example being when he literally quashes Berserker as Way Big, which turns into such a Crowning Moment of Funny and Awesome at the same time that it doesn't really bother you.